OnurAltuntas/RunnersLeaderboard/README.md

 These are the frameworks that I am most experienced and react is indispensable for real-time updated sites.
-First, I created this project with firebase realtime db because its the fastest way to create small project then i thought that way was a bit tricky and was not showing my programming ability so i decided to use mySQL (support remote connect) database because, you gave me csv files to use for data and then I thought SQL is the most convenient way.
+First, I created this project with firebase realtime db because its the fastest way to create small project then i thought that way was a bit tricky and was not showing my programming ability so i decided to use mySQL (support remote connect) database because, you gave me csv files to use for data so I thought SQL is the most convenient way.
 I deployed mySQL db to heroku so you dont need to setup mySQL or something else, project folder has mySQL remote config.

 ## Getting Started